St Margaret's Island: Name

 The island derives its modern (English) name from a chapel that was built there, probably in the 17th century.
 The island has also been known as Little Caldey.

 Description

 At high tide the island is separated from Caldey Island by Little Sound.
 There are a number of ruins on the island.
-There is no public access to the island; access on foot from Caldey is ill-advised.
+There is no public access to the island; access on foot from Caldey at low tide is dangerous.
 Its highest point is 40 m and its area is 7 ha.

 The waters around the island are popular with divers.